-4.1 Student prepare and present field data
+4.1 Students prepare and present field data

-Back in the classroom, students will analyze their data according to the model for analysing a cultural issue, outlined in Section 1.2.
+Back in the classroom, students will analyze their data according to the model for historical inquiry, outlined in Section 1.2.
 The format of the final presentation of their findings may vary.